Babak Khorramdin: Movement

 In 755, Abu Muslim was murdered.
 Although he had helped the Abbasids to defeat the former Caliphs, the Umayyad dynasty, the ruling Caliph had given the order to kill him, probably because of his increasing popularity among Iranians and non-Muslims.

 This incident led to many revolts, mostly by angry Khurramiyyah (Khorram-Dinān) and some Zoroastrians.
 This, in turn, forced the Caliphs to use more violence against the Iranian population in order to keep the eastern provinces under control.
 The constant revolts did not come to an end in the following decades, and the Iranian population of the Caliphate was constantly being oppressed.

 Babak joined the Khurramiyyah (Khorram-Dinān).
 The story of joining the Khorrami movement is being told in Waqed's account, in summary, as follows:

 Under the direction of his mentor Javidhan, a leader of one of the sects of the Khorramdin, Babak's knowledge of history, geography, and the latest battle tactics strengthened his position as a favorite candidate for commander during the early wars against the Arab occupiers.

-Bābak was a highly spiritual person who respected his Zoroastrian heritage.
+Babak was a highly spiritual person who respected his Zoroastrian heritage.
 He made every possible effort to bring Iranians together and also with leaders such as Maziar to form a united front against the Arab Caliph.
-According to the medieval historian, Ibn Esfandyar, who composed the book Tarikh-e Tabaristan (History of Tabaristan), Maziar said:
+According to the medieval historian, Ibn Isfandyar, who composed the book Tarikh-e Tabaristan (History of Tabaristan), Maziar said:

-However, one of the most dramatic periods in the history of Iran was set under Bābak's leadership between 816–837.
+However, one of the most dramatic periods in the history of Iran was set under Babak's leadership between 816–837.
 During these most crucial years, they not only fought against the Caliphate, but also for the preservation of Persian language and culture.

 After the death of Javidhan, Babak married Javidhan's wife and became the Khorramis' leader, sometime in the year 816–17 during al-Ma'mun's reign.
 Babak incited his followers to rebel against the caliphate.

 According to Vladimir Minorsky, around the 9th–10th century:

 At that time of Babak, there were Khorramis scattered in many regions of Iran, besides Adharbayjan, reportedly in Tabarestan, Khorasan, Balkh, Isfahan, Kashan, Qom, Ray, Karaj, Hamadan, Lorestan, Khuzestan as well as in Basra, and Armenia.

 Tabari records that Babak claimed he possessed Javadan's spirit and that Babak became active in 816–817.
 In 819–820 Yahya ibn Mu'adh fought against Babak, but could not defeat him.
 Two years later Babak vanquished the forces of Isa ibn Muhammad ibn Abi Khalid.
 In 824–825 the caliphal general Ahmad ibn al Junayd was sent against Babak.
 Babak defeated and captured him.